cmu-phil/py-tetrad/pytetrad/R/INSTALLATION.md

 ```
 Select all lines in the file by typeing control-A.

 Then click the Run button.
-That should run FGES on the example file and print the graph in PCALG general graph format.
+That should run FGES on the example file, display the result in the Viewer window using Graphviz, dipslay a plot matrix of the scatterplots and histograms of the varibles in the Plot window.